 Creating an Invoice

-- Go to the Invoices module in the left sidebar.
+- Go to the Invoices module under Sales from the left sidebar.

 - Click the + New button on the top-right corner.

 - In the New Invoice page, fill in the following details:

 |Customer Name||Select the customer for whom you wish to raise an invoice.
 You can also add a new customer.
 Learn how to configure their GST Treatment.|

 |Place of Supply||It is the registered place of business of the selected customer.
 Select a State or Union Territory from the drop-down.|

 |Invoice Number||Enter a unique Invoice Number.
 You can also autogenerate it by clicking the gear icon and configure it.|